Sigray-Lab/sigray_lab_website/content/publication/doerfel-2025-medRxiv/index.md

 - article-journal
 publication: '*medRxiv*'
 doi: 10.1101/2025.03.13.25323902
-abstract: 'Predicting brain age from structural magnetic resonance images is commonly used as a biomarker of biological aging and brain health.
+abstract: "Predicting brain age from structural magnetic resonance images is commonly used as a biomarker of biological aging and brain health.
 Ideally, as a clinically valid biomarker, brain age should indicate the current state of health and also be predictive of future disease onset and detrimental changes in brain biology.